Helium (band)

 Helium was an American alternative rock band fronted by Mary Timony.
 The band formed during the summer of 1992.
 Between 1992 and 1997, they released two full-length albums, three EPs and several singles.

 History

-Under the original moniker of "Chupa," the band's founding members were Mary Lou Lord; Jason Hatfield, Juliana Hatfield's brother; Shawn King Devlin; and Brian Dunton.
-Devlin and Dunton were both also in the band Dumptruck before founding Helium.
-Mary Timony, formerly of the band Autoclave, replaced Mary Lou Lord on vocals and guitar shortly after formation, as Lord was reluctant to use electric instrumentation.
-Following Lord's departure, the remaining members changed the band's name to Helium.
+Under the original moniker of "Chupa", the band's founding members were vocalist/guitarist Mary Lou Lord, guitarist Jason Hatfield (Juliana Hatfield's brother), drummer Shawn King Devlin, and bassist Brian Dunton.
+Devlin and Dunton were both also in the band Dumptruck before founding Chupa.
+Mary Timony, formerly of the band Autoclave, replaced Lord on vocals and guitar shortly after formation, as Lord was reluctant to use electric instrumentation.
+Following Lord's departure, Chupa released a self-titled cassette and they self-distributed it in 1991.
+After Hatfield departed from the band, their name was changed to "Helium" and his position was not replaced; thus, the lineup of Devlin, Dunton, and Timony remained as a trio.